Peshwari Naan

 - Mix all the ingredients except butter in a bowl.

-- Knead the dough once again and divide it into 12 equal-sized balls.
+- Knead the dough once again and divide it into 12 equal parts.
+Roll each part to make round balls.

-- Take one dough ball, dust it with flour, and roll it to make a 4-inch circle.
+- Now take one dough ball and keep it on the rolling surface.
+Dust it with a little dry flour and roll it using a rolling pin to make a 4-inch circle.

-- Keep a tablespoon of filling in the center and bring the ends together.
+- Keep a tablespoon of filling in the center of the circle and then bring its ends together.

 - Sprinkle 2 teaspoons of topping ingredients all over the naan and run the rolling pin all over.